Aural Care Service

 - Tear the eardrum

-Patients who are registered with a GP Practice in the Centra Norfolk, North Norfolk and South Norfolk areas of Norfolk and Waveney CCG should ask their GP for a referral.
-If you are registered with a GP Practice outside these three areas, or if you do not meet the referral criteria, or if you do not wish to get a referral from your GP then please contact us directly for an appointment, however please note that we charge a fee of £40 for the procedure.
+If you are registered with a GP Practice outside this area or if you do not wish to get a referral from your GP then please contact us directly for an appointment, however, please note that we charge a fee of £50 for the procedure.

 Making an appointment